NUIX-Studio/vrsimulator.github.io/_posts/2020-10-04-Items-list.markdown

 ## Indirect manipulation
 > Indirect Manipulation refers to the manipulation of virtual objects by means of a proxy object or controller, like a mouse. [link](https://medium.com/usable-or-not/direct-v-indirect-manipulation-in-vr-b7c5c4f09c55#:~:text=Indirect%20Manipulation%20refers%20to%20the,drag%20them%20to%20the%20trash.)

-Teleportation or pointing on the object and moving it around the scene are examples of indirect manipulation.
+Teleportation or pointing to the object and moving it around the scene are examples of indirect manipulation.
 Although these manipulations can't be represented in real world, using them the experience with VR IoT platform becomes more comfortable. [link](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_development/Documentation/Input/Pointers.md)

-Another way of indirect manipulation are:
+Another ways of indirect manipulation are:
 1. Using a microphone (in development).
 2. Using camera data, registering hand gestures (in development).